 Lab assignments.
 There are two goals associated with the lab assignments.
 The first is to give students some experience with "tools" that are useful in networking and systems research.
-The second is to give students brief hands-on exposure to some of the focus areas of the course.
+The second is to give students hands-on exposure to some of the focus areas of the course.

-Three equally weighted lab assignments are planned: (i) Mininet - Software Defined Networking (ii) Emulab - Cloud Computing, and (iii) Emulab - Network Management.
+Two equally weighted lab assignments are currently planned: (i) Network Function Virtualization. (ii) Radio Access Network programmability.

 Homework assignments.
-"Default" homework assignments will primarily consist of (a) summaries of papers assigned for reading and (b) summaries of class discussion of those papers.
+"Default" homework assignments will consist of (a) summaries of papers assigned for reading and (b) summaries of class discussion of those papers.
 These default homework assignments will be due in a two step process as follows: First, summaries of papers are due before the class in which the paper is discussed.
 Second, the summary of the class discussion of the paper will be due before the next scheduled class.
-The second submission should include a verbatim copy of the first submission in addition to the summary of the class discussion.
-If we read and discuss more than one paper on a particular day, then summaries for each paper and paper discussion should be included in the same submission.
 A LaTeX template will be provided for these assignments.